gaboesquivel/gaboesquivel.com/content/bio.md

 - Technical insight in support of strategic decision making.
 - Overseeing technical execution from prototype to production.

-My preferred tech stack:  Linux, Node, EOSIO Smart Contracts, Infra as Code with Pulumi, GraphQL, React and React Native.

 In 2007 I started my software engineering studies at CenfoTec University in San José where I discovered my passion software product development and the potential of the web platform.

 In 2009 I got my first job as web developer building WordPress sites and about a year later I was hired as UI Engineer for americanexpress.com.

 In 2010 I started Costa Rica JS, a meetup group in San José for people interested in JavaScript.
 At the time Node.js was starting the get traction and SPA frameworks where blooming.
-Today the Costa Rican JS community is the largest meetup in Central America with more than 1700 members.
+Today the Costa Rican JS community is the largest meetup in Central America with more than 2000 members.

 <div class="center-align-wrapper">
   <img alt="command line" src="/img/bio/gaboesquivel-speaker.jpg"  />